-For his new album, Trippin, he wanted to re-visit classic and blues-based rock idioms, with blistering riffs and rock-solid bottom end – and, for the exact sound he wanted, he enlisted rock/funk/blues legend Buddy Miles (Buddy Miles Express, Electric Flag, Hendrix’s Band of Gypsies).
+Tommy has performed with the likes of Johnny Cash, Glen Campbell and Jamaican Reggae legend Earl “Chinna” Smith.
+But for his album, ‘Trippin’ he wanted to re-visit classic and blues-based rock idioms, with blistering riffs and rock-solid bottom end – and, for the exact sound he wanted, he enlisted rock/funk/blues legend Buddy Miles (Buddy Miles Express, Electric Flag, Hendrix’s Band of Gypsies).
 Sadly, their collaboration would be the last recording of the veteran drummer’s storied career.
 The project brought Osuna, Miles and San Francisco bassist John Piscitello together at L.A.’s Studio City Sound, where Osuna and Miles discovered an instantaneous personal and artistic rapport.

 “Buddy Miles was like a great piece of earth,” says Osuna, “and I am so honored and grateful for his contribution to this record.
 Right off the bat, Buddy and I hit it off.
 We talked about life, and we talked about what we wanted to accomplish with this record.
 He was excited that the album would be all about the music and nothing else, just playing our asses off.”

-The 2007 recording sessions went extremely well.
-Miles laid down his trademark steady backbone of rhythm, and Tommy’s guitar leads soared with imagination, sensitivity and a kind of free abandon not heard in rock music for many moons.
-On their final day of recording, Buddy said “I haven’t felt like this since I was playing with Jimi.”
+The recording sessions went extremely well with Miles layingdown his trademark steady backbone of rhythm.
+On their final day of recording, Buddy said, “I haven’t felt like this since I was playing with Jimi.”
 Then they wrapped up the track called “Mama” — and the final recording of the great Buddy Miles’ career was complete.
-The musicians talked excitedly about touring together in the coming year, but Miles died unexpectedly in February 2008 of congestive heart failure at the age of sixty.
+The musicians talked excitedly about touring together in the coming year, but Miles died unexpectedly at the age of sixty.